General Management + 11 divisions

 - The internal communications unit implements resources and activities to accompany INRS teams, strategies, activities and projects.

-To fulfil its missions on strategic themes for prevention, INRS is active in 4 areas: studies and research, training, information and expertise.
+To fulfil its missions on strategic themes for prevention, INRS is active in 4 areas: studies and research, training, information and assistance.

 11 divisions, located at the Paris or Lorraine Centres, ensure the smooth running of all actions defined in the annual plan.